Smithfield, London: Abandoned relocation to Dagenham

-2028 closure
+Planned closure, then planned relocation to Newham

 The City of London Corporation announced in November 2024 that Smithfield market, along with Billingsgate Fish Market, would close in or after 2028 with no replacement.
 A deal was struck between the Corporation and a group of traders, who would receive £150 million in compensation, and would not protest against the closure.
+However, in December 2025, the Corporation and the Greater London Authority signed a Memorandum of Understanding to relocate both wholesale markets to Albert Island east of London City Airport in Newham, and in June 2026 the GLA started to procure a partner for the £220m markets development.

 Demolition and development plans

 Red House, built 1898, formerly a cold store.

 Since 2005, the General Market (1883) and the adjacent Fish Market and Red House buildings (1898), part of the Victorian complex of the Smithfield Market, have been facing a threat of demolition.
 The City of London Corporation, the ultimate owner of the property, has been engaged in public consultation to assess how best to redevelop the disused property and regenerate the area.
 Former property developers Thornfield Properties had planned to demolish the historic site and build a seven-storey office block, offering 350000 sqft of office space, with a retail outlet on the ground floor.

 Several campaigns, promoted by English Heritage and Save Britain's Heritage among others, were run to raise public awareness of this part of London's Victorian heritage.
 Grade II listed building protection was approved for the Red House Cold Store building in 2005 by Culture Secretary Tessa Jowell, on the basis of new historical evidence qualifying the complex as "the earliest existing example of a purpose-built powered cold store".

 Whilst the market continues to trade, its future remains unclear following a major public inquiry in 2007, instigated by Planning Minister Ruth Kelly.
 The public inquiry concerning the proposed demolition and redevelopment of the General Market Building was held between 6 November 2007 and 25 January 2008.
 In August 2008, Communities Secretary Hazel Blears announced that planning permission for the General Market's redevelopment had been refused, stating that the threatened buildings made "a significant contribution" to the character and appearance of Farringdon and the surrounding area.

 On 12 October 2012, Henderson Group unveiled its £160 million plan for redeveloping the western side of the Central Market.
 Henderson proposed that the fish market, General Market and Red House buildings, all over a century old, be demolished to make way for restaurants, retailers and office buildings, while they would restore and retain much of the market building's original perimeter walls, with a new piazza being created in the General Market.
 Marcus Binney of the campaign group Save Britain's Heritage said: "This proposal constitutes the worst mutilation of a Victorian landmark in the last 30 years."